awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.md

 ### Usage Notes<a name="AutoScaling.UsageNotes"></a>

 Before you begin using DynamoDB auto scaling, you should be aware of the following:
 + DynamoDB auto scaling can increase read capacity or write capacity as often as necessary, in accordance with your auto scaling policy\.
-You can decrease the `ReadCapacityUnits` or `WriteCapacityUnits` settings for a table up to four times any time per day\.
-A day is defined according to the GMT time zone\.
-Additionally, if there was no decrease in the past four hours, an additional dial down is allowed, effectively bringing maximum number of decreases in a day to nine times \(4 decreases in the first 4 hours, and 1 decrease for each of the subsequent 4 hour windows in a day\)\.
-All other DynamoDB limits remain in effect, as described in [Limits in DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html)\.
+All DynamoDB limits remain in effect, as described in [Limits in DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html)\.
 + DynamoDB auto scaling doesn't prevent you from manually modifying provisioned throughput settings\.
 These manual adjustments don't affect any existing CloudWatch alarms that are related to DynamoDB auto scaling\.
 + If you enable DynamoDB auto scaling for a table that has one or more global secondary indexes, we highly recommend that you also apply auto scaling uniformly to those indexes\.
 You can do this by choosing **Apply same settings to global secondary indexes** in the AWS Management Console\.
 For more information, see [Enabling DynamoDB Auto Scaling on Existing Tables](AutoScaling.Console.md#AutoScaling.Console.ExistingTable)\.